-Pursuant to KRS 211.025 and 211.180, DPH, with its seven divisions, enforces public health laws and regulations, assists local boards of health and health departments, and acts to protect and improve health.
+Pursuant to KRS 211.025 and 211.180, DPH and its seven divisions carryout and enforce public health laws and regulations, assists local boards of health and health departments, and acts to protect and improve health.
 It does so by formulating, promoting, establishing, and executing policies, plans, and programs "relating to all matters of public health", partnering with 61 local health departments (LHDs) covering 120 counties as well as other local, state and federal agencies.